open-austin/hack-summit-project-plans/README.md

 This document needs to be written.

-At this time, 7 of 11 project plans have been entered into this repo.
+All 11 project plans have been entered into this repo.